jarretbryan/crazyLyft-backend/README.md

-# Zombie Lyft
+# The Driving Dead

-Zombie Lyft is a browser game in which the user, driving a taxi, has to rush to collect(run over) as many passengers (zombies) as possible.
+The Driving Dead is a browser game in which the user, driving a taxi, has to rush to collect(run over) as many passengers (zombies) as possible.
 This is a single page application, entirely written with Javascript.
 Users and scores are saved to this Rails backend which provides the API.
 The front end and core functionality of the game is [here](https://github.com/sreemudunuri/crazyLyft).

 The HTML is styled with modified bootstrap, and the game itself uses the HTML5 Canvas, with JS providing the functionality.